-The NCWBA is proud to work with Food From the Bar that has donated over 25 million meals over the years.
+The NCWBA is proud to work with Food From the Bar which has donated over 25 million meals over the years.

 Start a virtual campaign in your area – https://www.feedingamerica.

-What can women’s bar associations do to help?
-Even if there is no Food from the Bar campaign in your city, or your Food from the Bar campaign has been postponed, your members can still support your local Feeding America food banks.
-Even if stay-at-home restrictions prevent you from volunteering or hosting fund-raising events or donating food, you can still support the food banks through monetary donations and other gestures of support.
+What can women’s bar associations do to help the unprecedented need for food assistance?
+Even if there is no Food from the Bar campaign in your city, your members can still support your local Feeding America food banks.
 Virtually all food banks are set up for online giving.
 Here are a few ideas on how you can continue to support Food from the Bar campaigns and local food banks from the comfort of your home:

 - Have a “virtual” day of service – i.e., pick a day and challenge your members and others in the legal community to make some monetary donation on that day, and then report on number of participants and amount raised.
 Engage your children to make posters to be circulated as online to publicize this “virtual day of service.”

 - Invite a food bank representative to speak to your members at a Zoom virtual meeting.